 Aromatase inhibitors are a type of medication that prevents estrogen production in postmenopausal women by stopping a specific enzyme in the fat tissue named aromatase.
-These are used for women who are at the risk of developing breast cancer due to increased estrogen levels.
+These are used for women who are at risk of developing breast cancer due to increased estrogen levels.
 Although these drugs never stop ovaries to stop producing estrogen they may be used for lowering the risk of breast cancer.

 8. Is Your Sexual Health Impacted by Vaginal Atrophy?

-Women with vaginal atrophy experience severe pain during sexual intercourse but staying sexually active can prevent the dryness in their vagina as it stimulates natural moisture in the area.
+Women with vaginal atrophy experience severe pain during sexual intercourse but staying sexually active can prevent dryness in their vagina as it stimulates natural moisture in the area.
 Also, regular intercourse can help to keep the reproductive organs healthy.
 There are several treatment options available to treat vaginal atrophy and reduce discomfort during intercourse.